The Assignment

 Assistance

-Seek assistance via the blog (and offer assistance if you can) but remember that your report and (except where clearly cited) any code, algorithms you include must be your own work.
+Seek assistance via the blog (and offer assistance if you can) but remember that your code, algorithm and report must be your own work.

 Submission